 All of the following content assumes your recorder is running the latest firmware revision.
 If anything below does not match your UI, then see the updating instructions.

 In this Article

 Located to the right of the ‘General’ tab in the configuration settings window is the ‘Triggers’ tab.
-Triggers are configuration settings useful when a user is only looking to have a Slam Stick start recording after a certain event occurs or at a specific date and time or for a specific length of time.
+Triggers are configuration settings useful when a user is only looking to have a sensor start recording after a certain event occurs or at a specific date and time or for a specific length of time.

 In order to set each trigger value, the box next to the trigger must be checked. depending on the state of "Wait for All Sensor Conditions" the recorder will begin recording when any (if unset) or all sensor conditions have been met.
 No sensor input will be considered before the timestamp configured under "Start trigger sequence at specific time", and sensor input will be optionally considered during a recording delay/interval countdown.

-For example, if "Delay Or Trigger" is selected along with a sequence start time at 9 AM, with a delay of 10 seconds, and a pressure, temperature, and acceleration trigger are selected, but NOT "Wait for All Sensor Conditions", after a button press the recorder will sleep until 9 AM, then sleep for a maximum of 10 seconds, or less if any of the 3 configured sensor conditions is met.
+For example, if "Delay Or Trigger" is selected along with a sequence start time at 9 AM, with a delay of 10 seconds, and pressure, temperature, and acceleration trigger are selected, but NOT "Wait for All Sensor Conditions", after a button press the recorder will sleep until 9 AM, then sleep for a maximum of 10 seconds, or less if any of the 3 configured sensor conditions is met.

 If the recorder was configured to "Delay Then Trigger" above, then after 9 AM, the recorder would sleep for a minimum of 10 seconds, and then wait for any sensor condition to be met.

 When a sensor is waiting for a trigger, the LEDs on the sensor will flash Red, then Red & Green, alternating until the trigger is reached.
 When waiting for the main accelerometer trigger (to guarantee pre-trigger samples) the flashing will be at a faster rate.